Delrynn/CT-Highlighter/README.md

 ![AdiIRC](https://adiirc.com/) v4+
 ![LittleFool's CaseTracker™](https://github.com/LittleFool/fuelrats-casetracker)

-Assumption:
+## Features

+- Identifies messages sent by clients
+- Prepends case number to client message
+- Highlights client message line with colors matching their case number
+- Customizable colors

+## Assumptions and Limitations

-User is using AdiIRC configurations stored in %localappdata% (ie. C:\Users\USERNAME\AppData\Local\AdiIRC).
+Assumes the user is using AdiIRC configurations stored in %localappdata% (ie. C:\Users\USERNAME\AppData\Local\AdiIRC).
 In other words, this will only work if you run AdiIRC as the current user, and not as another user or Administrator.

+Assumes the user is sane, and is using a dark theme with a very dark or black MessageBox Background.
+Colors can be adjusted after installation.

+The CaseTracker Highlights must be at the top of the highlight list.

+Additional highlights beyond case #9 should be added via the highlightTemplate.txt file.

 ## Install/Uninstall

 Usage:
-python.exe .\CaseTracker_Highlights.py install
+CaseTracker_Highlights.exe install
-python.exe .\CaseTracker_Highlights.py uninstall
+CaseTracker_Highlights.exe uninstall

+Highlight colors can be customized after installation using the in-program options menu.

+Additional highlights, for example highlighting beyond case #9, should be added by updating the highlightTemplate.txt file, and then running the install.

 ## TODO

-- Support light theme
+- Support light theme with alternate color set
 - Install CaseTracker™ if missing
 - Think of catchier name for binary